 Internal Rate of Return or IRR is often used in capital budgeting, it's the interest rate that makes net present value of all cash flow equal zero.
 Essentially, IRR is the return that a company would earn if they expanded or invested in themselves, rather than investing that money abroad.

 A venture capital fund focused on investing in later-stage companies in need of expansion capital.

 The lead investor is a company's principal provider of capital, such as the entity which originates and structures a syndicated deal.

 LBO: Leveraged Buy-out or LBO is an acquisition of a business using mostly debt and a small amount of equity.
 The debt is secured by the assets of the business.
 In LBO, the acquiring company uses its own assets as collateral for the loan in hopes that the future cash flows will cover the loan payments.

-Limited partnership is a business organization with one or more general partners, who manage the business and assume legal debts and obligations and one or more limited partners, who are liable only to the extent of their investments.
-Limited partnership is the legal structure used by most venture and private equity funds.
+A limited partnership is a business organization with one or more general partners, who manage the business and assume legal debts and obligations and one or more limited partners, who are liable only to the extent of their investments.
+A limited partnership is the legal structure used by most venture and private equity funds.
 Limited partners also enjoy rights to the partnership's cash flow, but are not liable for company obligations.